dmatth1/dmatth1.github.io/content/posts/quicktok.md

 The fundamental algorithm is the same as `bpe-openai`(exact backtracking BPE) - see [the blog post](https://github.blog/ai-and-ml/llms/so-many-tokens-so-little-time-introducing-a-faster-more-flexible-byte-pair-tokenizer/).
 Much of the speedup over `bpe-openai` comes from data-structure engineering:

-* 2-byte trie: the longest-match walk reads 2 input bytes per single 16-byte cache load, with a zero-lookup direct table for CJK characters.
+* 2-byte trie: the longest-match walk reads 2 input bytes per single 16-byte cache load, with a zero-lookup direct table for CJK (Chinese/Japanese/Korean) characters.
-* Dense validity memo: merge-validity checks hit a 2 MB exactly-keyed cache (a bijective mixer means no aliasing, ever).
+* Dense validity memo: merge-validity checks hit a 2 MB exactly-keyed cache (a bijective mixer means no aliasing).
-* Specialized pretokenizer: the fixed regex is compiled by hand into a scanner; no general regex engine anywhere.
+* Specialized pretokenizer: the fixed regex is compiled by hand into a scanner, no general regex.

 ## Closing notes